The Diamond Age

-The Diamond Age: Or, A Young Lady's Illustrated Primer is a science fiction novel by American writer Neal Stephenson.
+The Diamond Age: Or, A Young Lady's Illustrated Primer is a science fiction novel by Neal Stephenson.
 It is to some extent a Bildungsroman or coming-of-age story, focused on a young girl named Nell, set in a future world in which nanotechnology affects all aspects of life.
 The novel deals with themes of education, social class, ethnicity, and the nature of artificial intelligence.
 The Diamond Age was first published in 1995 by Bantam Books, as a Bantam Spectra hardcover edition.
 In 1996, it won both the Hugo and Locus Awards, and was shortlisted for the Nebula and other awards.

 Setting

 The Diamond Age depicts a 22nd century world revolutionised by advances in nanotechnology, much as Eric Drexler envisioned it in his 1986 nonfiction book Engines of Creation.
 Molecular nanotechnology is omnipresent in the novel's world, generally in the form of matter compilers and their products.
-The book explicitly recognizes the achievements of several real-world nanotechnology researchers: Feynman, Drexler, and Ralph Merkle are seen among characters of the fresco in Merkle-Hall, where new nanotechnological items are designed and constructed.
+The book explicitly recognizes the achievements of several real-world nanotechnology researchers: Feynman, Drexler, and Ralph Merkle are seen among characters of the fresco in Merkle Hall, where new nanotechnological items are designed and constructed.

 The book contains descriptions of various exotic technologies, such as the chevaline (a mechanical horse that can fold up and is light enough to be carried one-handed), and forecasts the use of technologies that are in development today, such as smart paper that can show personalized news headlines.
 Major cities have immune systems made up of aerostatic defensive micromachines, and public matter compilers provide basic food, blankets, and water for free to anyone who requests them.

 Matter compilers receive their raw materials from the Feed, a system analogous to the electrical grid of modern society.
 The Feed carries streams of both energy and basic molecules, which are rapidly assembled into usable goods by matter compilers.
 The Source, where the Feed's stream of matter originates, is controlled by the Victorian phyle (though smaller, independent Feeds are possible).
 The hierarchic nature of the Feed and an alternative, anarchic developing technology, known as the Seed, mirror the cultural conflict between East and West that is depicted in the book.
 This conflict has an economic element as well, with the Feed representing a centrally-controlled distribution mechanism, while the Seed represents a more flexible, open-ended, decentralized method of creation and organization.